Robert Hanna: Career

 William Henry Harrison, the governor of the Indiana Territory, appointed Hanna as sheriff of the territory's eastern district in 1809.
 When Franklin County was established in 1811 Hanna became its first sheriff.
 On August 5, 1818, he won the election for Franklin County sheriff, beating John Allen, his opponent, 426 votes to 118.
 Hanna continued to serve as sheriff of Franklin County's common pleas court until 1820.

 On May 13, 1816, Hanna was elected as one of the forty-three delegates to the 1816 Indiana Constitutional Convention at Corydon, Indiana, where the delegation considered statehood for the Indiana Territory and drafted the state's first constitution.
 Hanna was one of Franklin County's five representatives, which also included James Noble, who became Indiana's first U.S. Senator after it achieved statehood in 1816.
 When a state militia was organized in 1817, Hanna served as a brigadier general in its Sixth Brigade, Third Division.

-In 1820 Hanna became the first registrar of the U.S. Land Office at Brockville.
+In 1820 Hanna became the first registrar of the United States General Land Office at Brockville.
 The land-office building, now demolished, was located across the street from Hanna's Brookville residence.
 When the Indiana General Assembly relocated the federal land office Indianapolis in 1825, Hanna moved to the state capital and continued his work at the land office until 1830.

 Hanna, who later became a contractor to build the National Road, was also an investor in the steamboat Robert Hanna.
 On April 11, 1831, it became the first steamboat to successfully navigate the White River from Cincinnati, Ohio, to Indianapolis.
 However, it ran aground on the return trip, ending efforts at steamboat navigation of the river until others tried again in 1865.